ysyk2021/the-ai-empowerment-companion-techniques-and-strategies-for-personal-growth-and-fulfillment-with/src/chapter-2-1.md

-# Explanation of AI Technology and Its Capabilities for Personal Growth and Fulfillment

 Artificial intelligence (AI) technology has the potential to empower individuals to achieve personal growth and fulfillment.
 In this chapter, we will explore what AI technology is and how it can be used for personal empowerment.